tthorntone/AdNauseam-Wiki/Troubleshooting.md

 ***

+#### Firefox: Missing icons in uBlock's popup UI

+You can fix this by following the following steps:
+1. If you use a Linux system go to Edit - Settings - Content and choose a default font other than "serif".
+"Liberation" and "Clear" are known to work.
+2. If the icons are still not showing enter `about:config` in the navigation bar and promise to be careful
+3. Search for `fonts`
+4. Check that gfx.downloadable_fonts.enabled is set to true. browser.display.use_document_fonts can be set to 0.

+***

 #### Links to social networks are blocked

 Because you enabled _"Fanboy’s Social Blocking List"_, or one of the filter lists which includes it, like _"Fanboy’s Annoyance List"_ or _"Fanboy+Easylist-Merged Ultimate List"_.